 The Middle East

-1. The growth of European anti-Semitism in the mid-1800s was exported to other parts of the world.
+1. A rapid increase in global migration during the 1800s saw anti-Semitic ideas and prejudices exported to other parts of the world.

-2. The United States had no history of intense anti-Semitism, though it grew there in the late 1800s.
+2. The United States had no history of intense anti-Semitism, however, it grew there in the late 1800s as Jewish immigration increased.

-4. Britain, despite its fast-growing acceptance of Jewish migrants, was comparatively free of anti-Semitism.
+4. Britain, despite its fast-growing population of Jewish immigrants, was comparatively free of intense forms of anti-Semitism,

-5. The decay of the Ottoman Empire led to increases in hostility, mistreatment and violence against Jews.
+5. Jews had previously lived in comparative peace in the Middle Ages but the decay of the Ottoman Empire led to increases in anti-Semitic hostility, mistreatment and violence.